igorkol91/CustomLinter/README.md

 1. Run 'gem install rspec'

 2. Navigate to the project directory.
-Type rspec in the console
+In the console input $rspec

 ## Authors